You're Having What?! - Sex and 16-Year-Olds

 I would sit them down and have a nice little heart-to-heart.
 First, I would talk about physical risks.
 Then I would talk about emotional risks like where they thought the relationship was going.
 I'd also talk about birth control because although I'd prefer they wait, it is better to be safe than sorry.

 I know kids because I am a kid and I know that, if they want to have sex, they will.
-But most important, I'd let them know I would love them no matter what they do.
+But most importantly, I'd let them know I would love them no matter what they do.

 P.S.
 Don't lecture.
 Lectures are stupid and when they are given, kids usually end up doing the opposite anyway!